 The Holy Roman Empire was a loose Empire of multiple political entities that co-existed under an elaborate governance system and an increasingly ceremonial Emperor from the 10th century until the 19th century.

-The ground reality was that disparate cultures such as the German culture, the culture of Swiss cities and other entities evolved independent of each other while remaining a part of the Empire.
+The ground reality was that disparate cultures such as the German culture, the culture of Swiss cities, and other entities evolved independently of each other while remaining a part of the Empire.
 Here are some glimpses of the clothing trends in different parts of the Empire.

 German Women’s Clothing – 16th century

 German women of the period dressed rather conservatively in style but the few layers they used were well embellished.
-The chemise was the basic linen garment that women wore against their body.
-This piece of clothing was usually white in colour.
+The chemise was the basic linen garment that women wore against their bodies.
+This piece of clothing was usually white in color.

-A vast variety of headgear was also in use of German women of the period.
-Long caps, wide caps shaped like pizza and many other types of hats were used as a regular part of dressing.
-Additional accessories used in dressing included belts, jewelry, pouches, gloves and shoes.
+A vast variety of headgear was also in the use by German women of the period.
+Long caps, wide caps shaped like a pizza, and many other types of hats were used as a regular part of the dressing.
+Additional accessories used in dressing included belts, jewelry, pouches, gloves, and shoes.

 Holy Roman Emperor’s Clothing – 16th century

-Like the Empire itself, the Holy Roman Emperor was typically an heir to multiple cultures, influences and styles.
-This was reflected in the wardrobe of the Emperor Rudolf II who kept the title during the last half of the 16th century and early 17th century.
+Like the Empire itself, the Holy Roman Emperor was typically an heir to multiple cultures, influences, and styles.
+This was reflected in the wardrobe of Emperor Rudolf II who kept the title during the last half of the 16th century and early 17th century.

 Influences on Holy Roman Empire Clothing